Elisasha/entry-testing/README.md

 # Available tasks
-Hello, here is testing round tasks for Frontend School in T-Systems.
+Hi, here are the testing round tasks for Frontend School at T-Systems.

 ## 1 Broken page
-This nice mosaic was totally broken, please fix it.
+This nice mosaic is totally broken, please fix it.

 ## 2 Maze
-Help orange square get out of the frightening maze.
+Help the orange square get out of the frightening maze.

-Unfortunately, the orange square doesn't know how to make moves up and left.
+Unfortunately, the orange square doesn't know how to move up and left.
-You have to teach it to do that.
+You have to teach it how to do that.

 ## 3 Page from JPEG
 We've lost sources of our main page, only one last screenshot was left.

-Please help us to compose this web-page again.
+Please help us compose this web-page again.

 ## 4 Algorithm in JS
 Fibonacci has called.
 Seems he can’t recall his numbers, except for the first two: 1, 1.

-Could you create .js file, that Fibonacci can copypaste in his browser console and get any Nth number by inputing the N into it.
+Please create .js file, which Fibonacci could copypaste in his browser console and get any Nth number by inputing the N into it.

 ## How to pass
-Make a fork from this repository, complete tasks and add your contact info for next communication.
+Fork from this repository, complete the tasks and add your contact info for further communication.

-And one more thing: be brave and creative :)
+One more thing: be brave and creative :)
-We are waiting for you in our team!
+We are waiting for you to join our team!